SymbioticLab/FedScale/dataset/puffer/README.md

 ## Note

 We provide the [data and client mapping and train/test splitting](https://fedscale.eecs.umich.edu/dataset/puffer.tar.gz).
-The date folder structure is as follow
+The data folder structure is as follows
 ```
 waymo/
 ├── client_data_mapping